midibox/mios32/apps/tutorials/002_parsing_midi/README.txt

   };

-allows you to access Note/Velocity as: midi_package.note midi_package.velocity
+allows you to access Note/Velocity as: midi_package.chn midi_package.note
+   midi_package.velocity
-instead of midi_package.evnt1 and midi_package.evnt2
+instead of midi_package.evnt0, midi_package.evnt1 and midi_package.evnt2

 With this knowledge, you should be able to change the control of the Status